franciscaconcha/pyGPUTriang/README.md

 - Also includes a random coordinates generator and a small plotting script

 ### WARNINGS!
 When running on GPU...
-- The GPU part has A LOT of precision problems that I'm tryin to fix.
+- The GPU part has A LOT of precision problems that I'm trying to fix.
   If you want to use it, do so at your own risk (for now!)
 - Some drivers may present some problems of not detecting your GPU device.
   If this happens, try running the program as root.